saulpw/visidata/README.md

 * Quick reference: `F1` (or `z?`) within `vd` will open the [man page](http://visidata.org/man), which has a list of all commands and options.
 * [visidata.org](http://visidata.org) has [asciicasts of its tests](http://visidata.org/test), which serve as example workflows.
-* [The Design of VisiData](http://visidata.org/design), documentation of internals for developers and contributors.

 ## Support